itqpleyva/SpringBootMicroservicesLogTrace/README.md

 #SpringMicroservicesLogTracing
 <h2>Spring Cloud Microservices Log Tracing example using Sleuth and Zipkin</h2>
-<p>Inthis example we create Zipkin server to trace all logs from microservices</p>
+<p>In this example we create Zipkin server to trace all logs from microservices</p>

 <h3>Dependencies for Zipkin server :</h3>

 	<dependencies>
 		<dependency>
 			<groupId>org.springframework.boot</groupId>